Susannah Place: No. 60

 The first tenants of this house were Ellen and Francis Cunninghame, who arrived in Australia from Glasgow on 8 February 1840 on the ship The Arkwright.
-Documents from that time indicate that he had been sponsored by A B Smith & Co., and lived here between 1844 to 1845.
+Documents from that time indicate that he had been sponsored by A B Smith & Co., and lived here between 1844 and 1845.
 During this time, Ellen Cunninghame gave birth to two children first a son Francis and then another daughter, Ellen when living in No. 60.
 In 1848 Francis joined with Edward Hawskley to establish the radical newspaper The People's Advocate and New South Wales Vindicator.

 The house was then run as a lodging house in 1865 by William Merchant, with most tenants being of maritime occupations due to the close proximity of Susannah Place to the docks.
 Dorothea, Arthur and Emmanuel Sarantides lived in this house between 1934 and 1946.
 Evidence of their occupancy is shown through the kitchen on the ground floor, which was recreated based on Dorothea’s grandchildren’s recollections of visiting their grandmother after school.